ssemma/ud036_StarterCode/README.md

 1. This product uses the TMDb API but is not endorsed or certified by TMDb
 2. The source code of the fresh_tomatoes.py is from [udacity](https://github.com/udacity/ud036_StarterCode)

-## FAQ
-The movie trailer website contains all the movies that I queried.
-However, sometimes, it will show up with the extra spaces between movies.
-Luckily, the youtube trailer is working as I intended.
-So the page is still working, but sometimes the html will display weirdly.